pradeepelavarasan/Image-Classification--Tiny-ImageNet/README.md

 ## Steps involved:

 ### Importing Required Packages
+Importing the required packages and also initializing the required process.
+This also has the initialization if TPU process to leverage to power of TPU in Google Colabs.
+Note: There have been few updates after April 2019 (when this model was written) to the TPU execution.
+So kindly update to latest versio nof TPU execution code.

 ### Loading data to Colab
+1) Saved the image dataset in Google Drive
+2) Mounted the Google Drive to Google Colab
+3) Extracted the images to Google Colab

+Above process if more efficient for using the images.

 ### Functions required for building custom RESNET

+Considerations for the model design:
+1) Size of the images
+2) Based on the size of images, we had to decide the Receptive field required.
+Since the images are very small in size, we are had to go beyong the receptive field of the object to cover the background also.
+So we target RF of about 128.

+Below is the structure of the custom model:

+Initialization Block 0
+Intersection/Bottleneck Block 0
+Resnet Block 1
+Intersection/Bottleneck Block 1
+Resnet Block 2
+Intersection/Bottleneck Block 2
+Resnet Block 3
+Intersection/Bottleneck Block 3
+Resnet Block 4
+Intersection/Bottleneck Block 4
+Global Average pooling
+Softmax

 ### Data Generator Setup